-Grief is natural but the COVID-19 pandemic has upended our lives and created a cascade of losses, from our sense of safety to financial insecurity.
-Even though we may not have been affected directly by a coronavirus death, we have all lost something.
+Grief is natural but the COVID-19 pandemic upended our lives and created a cascade of losses, from our sense of safety to financial insecurity.
+Even though we may not have been affected directly by a coronavirus death, we all lost something.
 Fatigue and vague anxiety may be grief in disguise.
 Learn to recognize grief and cope with what COVID-19 has done to our lives.
 Includes links about the added heartache of pet loss during the pandemic and changes in pet health care.

 “The world breaks everyone and afterward many are strong at the broken places.”
 Ernest Hemingway

 We All Lost Something

-The COVID-19 pandemic has upended our lives in big ways and small.
-To date*, nearly 2,026,620 people worldwide have died of COVID-19, and there have been more than 394,490 deaths in the U.S. alone.
+The COVID-19 pandemic upended our lives in big ways and small.
+To date*, 3,786,548 people worldwide have died of COVID-19 and there have been at least 596,572 deaths in the U.S. alone.
 Johns Hopkins cites as many as 599,181 COVID-19 deaths in the United States.
 Despite job growth this past year, the rate of unemployment remains higher than before the pandemic.
-There is a profound global grief, whether for the death of a loved one or a loss of the way things were. (*Click here for the latest statistics.)
+There is a profound global grief, whether for the death of a loved one or a loss of the way things were. *Click here for the latest statistics and vaccine facts.

 In a short period of time, we lost our sense of certainty.
 From the ways we relaxed, worked, shopped, traveled and worshiped to financial uncertainty and how we mourned our dead, every aspect of our lives was invaded by COVID-19.
 Personal events, public activities, workplaces, arts/leisure, sports, school, proms and graduations, childcare, eldercare, healthcare, veterinary care, parenting—you name it, everything changed.
 We all had activities that enriched our lives and brought us joy.
 And then they were gone.